The Shape of Water: Plagiarism accusations

-In July 2018, Judge Percy Anderson dismissed the suit and stated that del Toro and Fox Searchlight were entitled to recover their legal costs.
+In February 2018, the estate of Paul Zindel initiated a lawsuit in United States District Court for the Central District of California against director Guillermo del Toro and associate producer Daniel Kraus, alleging that The Shape of Water "brazenly copies the story, elements, characters, and themes" of Zindel's 1969 work "Let Me Hear You Whisper", In July, 2018, Judge Percy Anderson dismissed the suit with prejudice and stated that del Toro and Fox Searchlight were entitled to recover their legal costs.
 On April 5, 2021, the following statement by plaintiff was released: "David Zindel, the son of Paul Zindel, author of Let Me Hear You Whisper, acknowledges, based on confidential information obtained during the litigation process, that his claims of plagiarism are unfounded.
 He acknowledges Guillermo del Toro as the true creator of The Shape of Water.
 Any similarity between the two works is coincidental."